zhaojw1998/Accompaniment-Generation-via-Music-Representation-Learning/readme.md

 In this work, the codes and files are arranged as follow:

 1) **assembly_full_phrase.py** achieves full-phrase accompaniment generation.
 To run this code, a piece of single-phrase lead melody and a reference library of accompaniment pieces are required.
 The default library of this work derives from the POP-909 dataset.
 More details about this feature is introduced on <https://zhaojw1998.github.io/project-auto_arrangement>.
 Demos can also be found there.
 2) **assembly_full_score.py** is a new feature where dynamic programming is introduced to accomplish full-score arrangement.
 Demos are stored in **/full-score_demo**.
 It contains four demos each with different phrase configuration within the full score.
-The original melodies are from
+The original melodies are from Nottingham Dataset.

 ## 3. Dependencies